pawelotto/cache-everything-redis/README.md

 }
 ```
 This function takes ages to complete because of the slow API server and in my case the response time is 300ms.
 Why not speed things up with Redis?
+For a start, let's import the module and configure things up:

 ```
 import { cache } from 'cache-everything-redis'